Moorhead, Minnesota: Transportation

 Moorhead has multiple transportation options, with intercity buses, trains, and air travel available in Fargo.
 Locally, the city is served by MATBUS.
 Interstate 94 and U.S. Highways 10, 52 (concurrent with I-94), and 75 are four of the city's main roadways.
-Other routes in the Fargo–Moorhead area include Interstate 29 and Minnesota State Highway 336.
+Other routes in the Fargo–Moorhead area include Interstate 29, U.S. 81, and Minnesota State Highway 336.

 Economy

 Agriculture is prominent in the area, and Moorhead hosts corporate, manufacturing, and distribution industries, including American Crystal Sugar (corporate headquarters and sugar beet processing), Busch Agricultural Resources (malt manufacturing), and Pactiv (container manufacturing).
 The unemployment rate is consistently below the national average and property values are stable.

 Top employers

 According to the City's 2023 Annual Comprehensive Financial Report, the largest employers in the city are: